-In 2021, the department refreshed its pool of suitably qualified chairpersons appointed to chair community consultative committees for state significant projects in NSW.
+The Department has established a pool of suitably qualified chairpersons who are appointed to chair community consultative committees for state significant projects in NSW.

 Pool of chairpersons